Anti-German sentiment: World War I

-United States

-After the revelation of the Zimmermann Telegram partly sparked the American declaration of war against Imperial Germany in April 1917, German Americans were sometimes accused of being too sympathetic to Germany.
-Former president Theodore Roosevelt denounced "hyphenated Americanism", while also insisting that dual loyalties were impossible.

-A vocal source of criticism of Theodore Roosevelt and Woodrow Wilson's "anti-hyphen" ideology and particularly to their demands for "100% Americanism" came, quite understandably, from America's enormous number of White ethnic immigrants and their descendants.
+A vocal source of criticism of Theodore Roosevelt and Woodrow Wilson's "anti-hyphen" ideology and particularly to their demands for "100% Americanism" came from America's enormous number of White ethnic immigrants and their descendants.
 Criticism from these circles occasionally argued that "100% Americanism" really meant Anglophilia and a Special Relationship with the British Empire, as particularly demonstrated by demands for tolerating only the English language in the United States.
-In a letter published on 16 July 1916 in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally very large German-American community, sarcastically announced that his people would, "abandon the hyphen", as soon as English-Americans did so.
+In a letter published on 16 July 1916 in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally large German-American community, sarcastically announced that his people would "abandon the hyphen", as soon as English-Americans did so.
 Meanwhile, he argued, "Let the exodus of Anglo-Americans start at once!
 Let all those people go who think that America is a new England!"

-A much smaller minority of German-Americans, came out openly for Germany.
+A much smaller minority of German Americans came out openly for Germany.
 Similarly, Harvard psychology professor Hugo Münsterberg dropped his efforts to mediate between America and Germany, and threw his efforts behind the German war effort.

-The Justice Department attempted to prepare a list of all German aliens, counting approximately 480,000 of them, more than 4,000 of whom were imprisoned in 1917–18.
-The allegations included spying for Germany, or endorsing the German war effort.
-Thousands were forced to buy war bonds to show their loyalty.
-The Red Cross barred individuals with German last names from joining in fear of sabotage.
-One person was killed by a mob; in Collinsville, Illinois, German-born Robert Prager was dragged from jail as a suspected spy and lynched.

-When the United States entered the war in 1917, some German Americans were looked upon with suspicion and attacked regarding their loyalty.
-Some aliens were convicted and imprisoned on charges of sedition, for refusing to swear allegiance to the United States war effort.

-In Chicago, Frederick Stock was forced to step down as conductor of the Chicago Symphony Orchestra until he finalized his naturalization papers.
-Orchestras replaced music by German composer Wagner with French composer Berlioz.
-After xenophobic Providence Journal editor John R. Rathom falsely accused Boston Symphony Orchestra conductor Karl Muck of refusing to play The Star-Spangled Banner and triggered a trial by media in October 1917, Muck and 29 of the Orchestra's musicians were arrested and interned in Fort Oglethorpe, Georgia until well after the Armistice.

-In Nashville, Tennessee, Luke Lea, the publisher of The Tennessean, together with "political associates", "conspired unsuccessfully to have the German-born Major Stahlman declared an "alien enemy" after World War I began."
-Stahlman was the publisher of a competing newspaper, the Nashville Banner.